22分钟阅读更新于 2026年6月

 1. Asaba

 Asaba is not just the most famous ryokan on the Izu Peninsula; it is one of the most revered in all of Japan.
 Founded in 1675 and a member of the exclusive Relais & Châteaux group, this 17-room inn in the historic onsen town of Shuzenji offers an experience of unparalleled refinement.
-Its signature feature is the magnificent Noh stage that appears to float on a vast central pond, viewable from most rooms and the main lounge.
+Its signature feature is the magnificent Noh stage — known as the Gekkeiden, originally relocated from Tokyo during the late Meiji period (1868–1912) [verified Asaba 2026-05-01] — that appears to float on a vast central pond, viewable from most rooms and the main lounge.
 Performances are still held here several times a year.
 The ryokan’s design seamlessly blends centuries of history with understated modern luxury, creating a tranquil sanctuary.
 The hot spring water is soft and restorative, piped to exquisite baths carved from natural rock.
 If your budget allows for only one ultra-luxury ryokan experience in Japan, Asaba should be at the top of your list.
-It represents the pinnacle of Japanese hospitality, from its world-class kaiseki cuisine to its flawless service.
+It represents the pinnacle of Japanese hospitality, from its top-tier kaiseki cuisine to its flawless service.
 Asaba is located in central Izu, about a 2-hour train ride from Tokyo to Shuzenji Station, followed by a short taxi ride.

 Price tier: Ultra-luxury (¥100,000+)